NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 | service a | service c | 75 |
 | service c | service d | 25 |

-Assuming a `aggregationType` template variable is provided and set to `app` and the panel's settings are specified as seen in the screenshot, the panel will visualize the data as following:
+Assuming a `aggregationType` variable is provided and set to `app` and the panel's settings are specified as seen in the screenshot, the panel will visualize the data as following:

 ![Visualization of the minimal data table.](https://raw.githubusercontent.com/NovatecConsulting/novatec-service-dependency-graph-panel/master/src/img/data-example-1.png)

 > Note: It is important to know that connections can only be generated if at least one request-rate column (incoming or outgoing) is defined.

-The data mapping represents always the data from the point of view of the component which is specified by the column which name is equal to the `aggregationType` template variable.
+The data mapping represents always the data from the point of view of the component which is specified by the column which name is equal to the `aggregationType` variable.
 This means that if we want to represent an outgoing connection in this example, the `app` and `target_app` columns must be present.
 In case an incoming connection should be represented, the `app` and `origin_app` columns must be present.

 ##### Example 2